Clinical Trial Supply (CTS) Market Trends

 Global Clinical Trial Supply Market Outlook

-The global clinical trial supplies market is expected to grow at a CAGR of 7.2 percent during 2015-2022.
-This will be driven by the growth in biologics pipeline, growth of clinical trial footprint in the emerging markets (Brazil, China, India, Russia, South Korea) and increase in adoption of comparator studies
+- The global clinical trial supplies market is expected to grow at a CAGR of 7.2 percent during 2015-2022.
+This will be driven by the growth in the biologics pipeline, growth of clinical trial footprint in the emerging markets (Brazil, China, India, Russia, South Korea), and increase in adoption of comparator studies.

-- The global clinical trial supply and logistics market is expected to grow at a CAGR of 7.1 percent, and the market is estimated at $14.84 billion in 2016 and is expected to be valued at $21.5 billion in 2021
+- The global clinical trial supply and logistics market is expected to grow at a CAGR of 7.1 percent.
+The market was estimated at $14.84 billion in 2016 and is expected to be valued at $21.5 billion in 2021.

-- The global clinical trial supply market is expected to grow at a CAGR of 7.2 percent and estimated to reach $1.2 billion by 2020 from $904.3 million in 2015.
+- The global clinical trial supply market was expected to grow at a CAGR of 7.2 percent and was estimated to reach $1.2 billion by 2020 from $904.3 million in 2015.
 By 2025, it is estimated that the clinical trial supplies market would reach $2.5 billion.

 Drivers and Constraints

-- Globalization of Clinical Trials: Due to globalization of clinical trials, pharma companies are conducting clinical trials, especially phase III clinical trials in distinct geographies, including the fast-growing Eastern Europe, China, Korea, and Taiwan.
-This has led to increase in planning and sourcing ancillary materials
+- Globalization of Clinical Trials: Due to the globalization of clinical trials, pharma companies are conducting clinical trials, especially phase III clinical trials in distinct geographies, including the fast-growing Eastern Europe, China, Korea, and Taiwan.
+This has led to an increase in planning and sourcing ancillary materials.

 - Interactive Response Technology: Regulatory environment in many countries is very dynamic for some time and change comes very fast.
-This, along with a high initial cost for installing IRT, proves to be an obstacle in the path of integrating Clinical Ancillaries with Interactive Response Technology (IRT) and most of the work is done on manual basis using excel sheets
+This, along with a high initial cost for installing IRT, proves to be an obstacle in the path of integrating Clinical Ancillaries with Interactive Response Technology (IRT), and most of the work is done on a manual basis using excel sheets.

 Continuous change in regulations and regional governing bodies will affect the importing of clinical trial supplies.
-Utilizing an import broker to overcome regional difficulties like compliance with import/export regulations for shipments of clinical trial supplies will benefit pharma in smooth running of clinical trials
+Utilizing an import broker to overcome regional difficulties like compliance with import/export regulations for shipments of clinical trial supplies will benefit pharma in the smooth running of clinical trials.

-Lack of regulatory clarity between UK and rest of EU countries, it is inevitable for pharma to plan and execute long term clinical strategies till EMA re-establishes its base.
+With the lack of regulatory clarity between the UK and the rest of EU countries, it is inevitable for pharma to plan and execute long-term clinical strategies till EMA re-establishes its base.

-Post BREXIT, non-EU countries cannot import the clinical trial supplies into UK to distribute throughout EU and it will be critical to work with EU based QP with UK based QP for smooth running of trials
+Post BREXIT, non-EU countries cannot import the clinical trial supplies into the UK to distribute throughout the EU and it will be critical for EU-based QP to work with UK-based QP for smooth running of trials.

 EMA has developed A European One Health Action Plan against AMR which contains initiatives like:

-- Making EU the best practice region in terms of fighting Antimicrobial Resistance (AMR) growth
+- Making the EU the best practice region in terms of fighting Antimicrobial Resistance (AMR) growth

-- Shaping the global agenda by making EU more influential on AMR internationally
+- Shaping the global agenda by making the EU more influential on AMR internationally

 Regulation 536/2014 (CTR)

-Clinical Trial Regulation (Regulation 536/2014, CTR), which can provide a centralized database and entry point to for information related to EU clinical trial data submissions will not be available before 2019 due to delay in establishing the IT infrastructure because of the no clarity in EMA shift from UK
+Clinical Trial Regulation (Regulation 536/2014, CTR), which can provide a centralized database and entry point for information related to EU clinical trial data submissions was not available before 2019 due to delay in establishing the IT infrastructure because of no clarity in EMA shift from the UK.